 By Ryan Mandell

-We agree with Mollie that movement is essential to a healthy lifestyle, and that motion and balance are keys to sustaining one’s mental capacity and flowing through life with ease.
+Movement is essential to a healthy lifestyle: motion and balance are keys to sustaining one’s mental capacity and flowing through life with ease.
 Try these 6 poses at your desk, and watch how you and your work shift in a positive direction.

 - Mountain Pose Tadasana: The most basic standing pose, this is great for posture and core strength.
 For this pose, simply gaze forward, relax your shoulders, engage your core, keep your knees soft, and slightly tuck your pelvis forward—that’s it!
-Mollie says, “If you do this for over 3 minutes, you should be sweating!”
+(If you do this for over 3 minutes, you should be sweating.)

 - Eagle: This is a great stretch for the neck, shoulders, and upper back, and it will strengthen your legs and improve your balance.
 Bend your knees, lift your heart, bring your right arm underneath your left, and wrap at the elbows and the wrists.
 Have fun with this one and embody the eagle: swift, graceful, and strong!